oracle-livelabs/developer/redwood-extensions/rweditpage/rweditpage.md

 	  ![Image alt text](images/results1.png)

-## Task 2: Hook Up the Template's Primary Action
+## Task 2: Hook Up the Template's Actions

 The Simple Create and Edit Page Template has a primary action built in, Save, but we need to make it functional.